 Black church at Buðir

-The church here is special.
+The church here is culturally significant.
 There has been a church here since 1703.
 When the importance of Buðir as a trading post declined, the hamlet was declared to no longer be a parish.
 A replacement church was needed, but not forthcoming from the church.
-One woman fought and won the King’s permission to build a new church… Steinunn Lárusdóttir.
+One woman fought and won the Danish King’s permission to build a new black church… Steinunn Lárusdóttir.
 When her church was completed in 1848, a plaque claimed the Buðir black church was build without the help of the “Fathers”, in other words, without any help from the Lutheran Church.
 The church which stands there now is a reconstruction of Steinunn Lárusdóttir’s church.
 And it serves as a reminder of the strong Icelandic woman and her determination.